PathwayCommons/cpath2/cpath2-mvn/distribution/src/main/etc/readme.txt

 - no column headers, but columns are, in order, the following:
 1) IDENTIFIER - unique, short (40), and simple; spaces or dashes are not allowed;

-2) NAME - for pathway type records (BIOPAX, PSI_MI), should be official MIRIAM datasource name or synonym, if possible, or another standard name (will be used to generate URI and name(s) for the Provenance object, which used for data filtering);
+2) NAME - can contain one (must) or more (optional) data source names, separated by semicolons, as follows: [displayName;]standardName[;name1;name2;..]. for pathway type records (BIOPAX, PSI_MI), there must be at least one standard data source name, if possible (names will be used for filtering by data source in cpath2 full-text search);

 3) VERSION - text or number; better keep it simple, because it becomes essential part of the corresponding local file (in $CPATH2_HOME/tmp/);

-4) DATE - a description text field, release date (any date format);
+4) DESCRIPTION - free text: organization name, release date, web site, comments;

 5) URL to the data (optional) - can be file://, http://, ftp://, classpath:;
 - when no 'extension' or it is not '.zip' or '.gz', - means data to be saved as
   $CPATH2_HOME/tmp/IDENTIFIER.VERSION.EXT and processed "as is" (no unpacking);
-- empty or a fake URL (e.g., "foo.zip", to force unzip) is accepted, because cpath2 checks if IDENTIFIER.VERSION ("foo.zip" -> IDENTIFIER.VERSION.zip)
+- empty or a fake URL (e.g., "foo.zip" or ".gz", to force unzip) is accepted, because cpath2 checks if IDENTIFIER.VERSION ("foo.zip" -> IDENTIFIER.VERSION.zip)
   file exists in $CPATH2_HOME/tmp/, and if found, ignores whatever URL is there!